 Introduction / History

 The Bedik people constitute an ethnic group that lives apart from society.
-They live in caves carved in the mountains, often without light.
 One seldom meets a Bedik in political meetings or other popular gatherings.
 On the other hand, many Bedik join the army.
 Being accustomed to mountainous environment, they excel at climbing cliffs and walking long distances without getting tired.

 Bedik girls' unique hair styles are characterized by one big plait on top of the head and several small plaits on the side.
 Aluminum rings and multicolored pearls adorn the plaits.
 Their ears are pierced with several holes, and each hole carries a ring of various colors.
 The nose is also pierced and decorated with a porcupine pin.
 On each wrist a young lady wears at least five bracelets.